Dynamic Conditional SKEPTIC: Simulation Studies

-where $u_t \sim t_\nu\left(0, \sigma_t\right)$, and the number of degrees of freedom $\nu$ is randomly drawn between 4 and 8.
-As is well known, empirical returns exhibit non-negligible skewness.
+The empirical returns exhibit non-negligible skewness.
 To reproduce this feature, we introduce contamination into the simulated data.
-Let $\delta$ denote the contamination level, we consider three cases, $\delta \in$ \{$0.01,0.05,0.10$\}, corresponding to $1 \%, 5 \%$, and $10 \%$ of contaminated observations, respectively.
-The contamination is introduced by replacing the specified proportion of the data with draws from a $t_\nu\left(0, \sigma_t\right)$ distribution with $\nu=3$, thereby increasing the number of outliers and inducing asymmetry in the simulated return distribution.
-We then simulate a DCC model with parameters $\alpha= 0.02$ and $\beta =0.97$ as in \cite{pakel2021fitting}.
+Let \(\delta\) denote the contamination level; we consider three cases, \(\delta \in \{0.01,0.05,0.10\}\), corresponding to \(1\%\), \(5\%\), and \(10\%\) of contaminated observations, respectively.
+The contamination is introduced by replacing, independently across assets and time, the specified proportion of the innovations \(u_{i,t}\) with draws from a \(t_\nu\!\left(0,1\right)\) distribution with \(\nu=3\), thereby increasing the number of outliers and inducing asymmetry in the simulated return distribution.

-For each level of $\delta$, we estimate the parameters of the DCC-based processes and the DCS models $\{\alpha,\beta\}$.
-We perform the simulations 100 times.
-We consider four different dimensions: $p \in \{50,97,250,429\}$, where $p=429$, and $p = 97$ correspond respectively to the dimension of the S\&P500 and S\&P100 constituents.
-In the cases of $p=50$, and $p=250$ we randomly select stocks from the constituents of S\&P500 to estimate $H_t$.
-The number of observations we simulate are: $T \in \{500, 1000, 2000\}$.

-The results of the simulation are shown in Appendix \ref{sec:res_simulations}.
-The simulation results highlight that the persistence parameter $\beta$ in the DCS models is lower than the DCC-based specification.
-In contrast, the $\alpha$ parameters are average higher in the DCS models and closer to the true values than those obtained from the DCC model.
-The larger $\alpha$ coefficients suggest that the DCS model responds more promptly to short-term fluctuations in dependence.
-Conversely, the DCC and DCC-NL models, which rely on Gaussian assumptions, tend to smooth out such variations and exhibit a slower adjustment to shocks.

-It is worth noting to highlight that as the level of contamination, explained by $\delta$ increases, the standard deviation of the estimates of the DCS model is lower than the DCC-based models, highlighting the ability of the Dynamic Conditional \texttt{SKEPTIC} to mitigate the impact of outlier values.
+We consider sample sizes \(T \in \{500,1000,2000\}\) and cross-sectional dimensions \(p\in \{50,97,250,429\}\), in the cases: $p= 50$ and $p = 250$, we randomly select stocks from the SP500 index, the other cases ($p = 97$, $p = 429$) represent the full sample of S\&P100 and S\&P500.
+Once the returns are simulated, we fit the following models: DCC, DCC-NL, DCS (tau), and DCS (rho).
+From each fitted model we extract the parameters \((\widehat{\alpha},\widehat{\beta})\) and compare them with those used to simulate the returns.
+We replicate this scheme 100 times, and the full simulation results are reported in Appendix \ref{app_simulation}, where the values are displayed by considering the different contamination levels $\delta$.

+As shown from Tables \ref{tab_sim_1}, \ref{tab_sim_2}, and \ref{tab_sim_3} in the Appendix \ref{app_simulation}, the estimates of $\alpha$ and $\beta$ are overall more stable for the DCS models with respect to the DCC-based models, ensuring robustness under non-normality.